r-wenger/MultiSenGE-Tools/README.md

-# Sentinel-GE-Tools
+# MultiSenGE-Tools
-This repository contains few tools to sort and extract stats on Sentinel-GE dataset.
-If you want to download the dataset, please follow this [link](https://github.com/r-wenger/Sentinel-GE-Tools)
+This repository contains few tools to sort and extract stats on MultiSenGE dataset.
+If you want to download the dataset, please follow this [link](https://github.com/r-wenger/MultiSenGE-Tools)

-If you use this script and/or Sentinel-GE dataset, please cite the paper as follow.
+If you use this script and/or MultiSenGE dataset, please cite the paper as follow.

 > P. Paper .....

 ```
-@article{Sentinel-GE,
+@article{MultiSenGE,
       title={Paper},
       author={Paper},
       journal={Journal},